zubayer-zidhan/amc-docs/basidetail.md

 - headlight (string): Information about the vehicle's headlight.
 - backlight (string): Information about the vehicle's backlight.
 - brakeLever (string): Information about the vehicle's brake lever.
-- batteryWarranty (string): Warranty information for the vehicle's battery..
+- batteryWarranty (string): Warranty information for the vehicle's battery.

 **Example Request:**